 Along with the guards hurrying to Solomon’s Porch came the leaders themselves.
 Perhaps they accompanied the soldiers because of past experience.
 Some months earlier, they dispatched the same guards to arrest Jesus when He was teaching in the Temple, but the soldiers came back empty-handed.
 They reported, "Never man spake like this man" (John 7:46).
 It was obvious that some of the soldiers were sympathetic to Jesus.
 Now, to assure that the soldiers would not fail to make the arrest, their superiors came with them.

 When the authorities arrived, they dispersed the crowd and arrested Peter and John.
 It was now already evening, so it was too late to bring the apostles before any tribunal.
 The leaders decided to put them in jail until the next day, when they could assemble the rulers and conduct a hearing.

 The Hearing before the Council

 When the next day arrived, Peter and John were brought before an assembly of all the important Jewish leaders.
 The priests were there, including Annas and his son-in-law Caiaphas.
 Caiaphas was the current high priest by Roman appointment, but Annas, a former high priest, wielded the most power.
-Also present were John and Alexander from the priestly family and many other rulers, elders, and scribes.
-It is likely that the assembly was a session of the full Sanhedrin.
+Also present were John and Alexander from the priestly family and many other elders of the nation.
+It is likely that the assembly was a full session of the Sanhedrin.

 The same Sanhedrin that examined Peter and John had met just weeks before to try Jesus.